 Passport- check, suitcase- check, sun lotion- check.
 After months of lockdown many of us have been looking forward to finally getting that long awaited break we’ve been waiting for.
 But this year that pre travel checklist is looking very different.
-What do you need to consider when planning that trip and why?
-Scroll down to read all the latest updates!
+What do you need to consider when planning that trip?
+What are the latest travel restrictions?

 Check the latest Foreign & Commonwealth (FCO) travel advice and Coronavirus health updates on the official gov.uk website for your destination.